thomasabishop/eolas/Operating_Systems/Devices.md

 ## /dev/null

 `/dev/null` is a virtual device: it doesn't actually exist as a piece of hardware on the system.
+It can be useful when [bash scripting](/Programming_Languages/Shell/Redirect_to_dev_null.md) as a place to direct output that you don't care about, for example errors or verbose program read-outs.

 > !
 Make notes on this.
 Base on : https://linuxhint.com/what_is_dev_null/